apphud/ApphudSDK/README.md

 🔌 Integrations.
 Are available on all plans.
 Send subscription renewal events to other mobile analytics.<br/>Apphud reduces pain in sending all subscription events to external mobile analytics: Amplitude, Mixpanel, AppsFlyer, etc.

 🎨 Create subscription purchase screens without coding in our visual web editor.<br/>You don't need to develop purchase screens.
 Just pick a template and modify it.
-So easy! *For now only promotional purchase screen are available, initial purchase screens will be available soon.*
+So easy!

 ✔ Promotional [subscription offers](https://docs.apphud.com/getting-started/promo-offers) support.<br/>Use Apphud to easily give a discount for existing and lapsed customers.
 No backend required.